datastax/cdc-apache-cassandra/README.md

 ### Failure handling and retry

 The source connector never drops an event message on a Cassandra error.
-All Cassandra failures are treated as transient — the connector negatively acknowledges the affected batch and retries it indefinitely until Cassandra becomes available again.
+All Cassandra failures are treated as transient — the connector retries indefinitely until Cassandra becomes available again.
 There is no dead-letter queue and no maximum retry count.

 On each consecutive failure the connector waits for a randomized exponential delay before the next attempt, starting at `query.backoffInMs` (default `100` ms) and capped at `query.maxBackoffInSec` (default `3600` s / 1 hour).
 The counter resets after every successfully completed batch.